Zazen: Zen Energy Meaning & Guide

 Where to Sit

-• Utilize a meditation cushion while you lean back on your heels.
+• Use a meditation cushion to support yourself while leaning back on your heels.

 Related Link: How to Calm Down: Tips to Relax Your Mind and Body